aaaaaa123456789/gb-debug-information/debuginfo.md

       requested by the source code.
       Sections which have this flag set MUST have the multiple locations flag cleared, and the file and line number fields set to the [invalid value][def-invalid].
     * The reserved field has no meaning assigned to it by this version of the specification.
-  Like all reserved fields, it MUST be set to the [invalid value][def-invalid].
+      Like all reserved fields, it MUST be set to the [invalid value][def-invalid], which is an all-bits-set value.
 * **ROM image offset**: offset into the ROM image file where this section begins.
   For sections with a section kind value of 2 or 3, this field is meaningless, and it SHOULD be set to the [invalid value][def-invalid].